 By now it’s becoming clear that posture is very important if you want be able to express good health and prevent or treat pain.
 So now what do you do?

 You need help

 Enter point number two that you’re probably not aware of: Posture has very little to do with consciously holding yourself up straight.
 In fact posture is mostly an unconscious function and when your spine is well aligned then your body can hold itself up without conscious muscular support.

-This is how it works – When we get areas in the spine that become stuck or misaligned in a direction that your body can’t correct (called a subluxation), your body is forced to compensate by slumping forward.
+This is how it works – When we get areas in the spine that become stuck or misaligned in a direction that your body can’t correct, your body is forced to compensate by slumping forward.
 It’s a little like limping if you sprain your ankle, you limp to put less stress on the injured ankle and you slump to put less stress on the stuck area.